angrysky56/gemini-cli-mcp-server/README.md

 - **Git Integration**: AI-assisted Git operations and analysis
 - **Multi-modal Capabilities**: Leverage Gemini's ability to work with text, code, and images

+## Check out the project wikis for further guidance and ideas!

 ## 🚀 Quick Start

 ### Prerequisites